 - Sense of Belonging

 - Dignified Discipline Alternatives

-The strength of Nurturing Families™ is based on serving a tertiary/treatment population which can be determined when administering the Adult Adolescent Parenting Inventory (AAPI).
-This built-in objective evaluation tool has a 33-year history of research.
-Families with children infant to nineteen engage in both affective and cognitive leaning.
+The strength of Nurturing Families™ is based on serving a tertiary/treatment population which can be determined after completing the first 3 competencies Families with children infant to nineteen engage in both affective and cognitive learning.
 Families reach competencies through lessons that encourage and sustain attitudinal and behavioral change.